The A to Z of cancer vaccines

 Some frequently asked questions related to cancer vaccines are:

+a.
 How are cancer treatment vaccines made?

 Cancer treatment vaccines are made up of cancer cells, parts of cells, or pure antigens (certain proteins on the cancer cells).
 At times, a patient’s own immune cells are removed and exposed to these substances in the lab to create the vaccine.
-Vaccines are often combined with substances or cells called adjuvants that help boost the immune system even further.2.
+Vaccines are often combined with substances or cells called adjuvants that help boost the immune system even further.2

+b.
 What are the side-effects of vaccines?